sns15y/youths/README.md

 Izzatul Nurul Fathin

 Details:-
 In General, Our focus is build a Youth Engagement Platforms That can fostering engagement in the capital market, Promoting financial Literacy, Investment Education and Entrepreneurship Oppurtunities.
-We also want our system to be the public choice in term of career pathways and community building.
+We also want our system to be the public choice in term of upskilling and community building.
-Career Pathways

 Youth Engagement Platform
 =Forums,Educational Platform (News/Artical)